sreepal/InterviewQuestions/README.md

 ## 3 - Taxperson
 Calculate the total cost of an item including tax based on whether it is considered a necessary or luxury item.
 The tax rate for basic necessities is 1%, the tax rate for luxury items is 9%.
 For simplicity of implementation, all transactions are measured in cents (pennies).
 ## 4 - In-Memory File System
-Create a program that will mimic a file system in a non-persistent way (when program is restarted, your file system is empty)..
-Your file system should be capable of performing the following tasks:
+Create a progrm that will mimic a file system in a non-persistent way.
+Your program should not write anything to the HDDs and when it is restarted, the "file system" should be empty.
+Your program should handle the following file system commands:
  1. Create a new folder - Takes a parameter of absolute folder path
  2. Create a new file - Take a parameter of absolute file path
  3. Add content to a file - Take 2 parameters: Content to append to a file; Absolute path to a file